dharuns-eee/AquaSense/README.md

 **Adaptive SONAR for Autonomous Underwater Vehicles (AUVs)**

 AquaSense is a low-power, real-time, software-defined SONAR transmitter payload designed for Autonomous Underwater Vehicles (AUVs).
-The system is designed to sense changing underwater conditions, select an appropriate transmit waveform, generate it on an embedded controller, and adapt transmission while considering available battery power.
+The system is designed to sense changing underwater conditions, select an appropriate transmit waveform, generate it on an embedded controller, and adapt transmission.
 ## Core Idea

-**Sense → Decide → Adapt → Transmit → Analyse & Feedback**
+**Sense → Decide → Adapt → Transmit → Analyse**

 AquaSense considers mission factors such as: